MileHacker Logo

 4. Avoid walking alone in poorly lit or unfamiliar areas at night.

-5. Stay hydrated, especially during warmer months, to avoid heat-related issues.
+5. Stay hydrated, particularly in the warmer months, to avoid heat-related issues.

 Health Precautions

-1. Drink bottled water if you have any concerns about tap water quality, though tap water in Sagres is generally safe.
+1. Stick to bottled water if you have any concerns about tap water purity, though tap water in Sagres is generally safe.

-2. Apply high-factor sunscreen regularly, even on cloudy days, due to strong UV radiation.
+2. Apply high-factor sunscreen regularly, even on cloudy days, because of strong ULTRAVIOLET radiation.

 3. Wear sunglasses and a wide-brimmed hat for sun protection.